MicrosoftDocs/visualstudio-docs/docs/msbuild/how-to-exclude-files-from-the-build.md

 ---
 title: Exclude Files from the Build
-description: Learn how to explicitly exclude or conditionally include files from builds in MSBuild project files. ms.date: 05/10/2023 ms.topic: conceptual
+description: Discover how to explicitly exclude or conditionally include files from builds for MSBuild project files in Visual Studio. ms.date: 05/10/2023 ms.topic: conceptual
 helpviewer_keywords: